diamirio/backend-nx-skeleton/packages/nestjs-util-restful/README.md

 ## Description

-This is a collection of useful modules on creating a [Nest](https://github.com/nestjs/nest) project.
-Mostly all of this modules are used by the in-house boilerplate of Web & Söhne.
+This is a collection of useful modules for creating a [NestJS](https://github.com/nestjs/nest) project.
+Mostly all of these modules are used by the in-house boilerplate of Web & Söhne.

 ## Modules